azuredemoenvironment/ade/README.md

     entries from Azure DNS and configure your domain at your registrar to use them.
 This can also be done with `az` via this command:
     `az network dns zone show -g YOUR_RESOURCE_GROUP_NAME -n YOUR_DOMAIN_NAME --query nameServers`

+### Certificate Services

 - A PFX wildcard certificate stored at `data/wildcard.pfx` for the domain name to be used with Azure DNS

+### Azure Subscription Quotas

+- For MSDN Subscriptions or other Subscriptions that have more restrictive resource quotas, open a support ticket and request a quota increase for the following resources:
+  - Public IP Addresses (10 - 20)

 ## Using the PowerShell Script to Automatically Build the Environment